vizia/vizia-book/src/basic/styling/transitions.md

 ```

 Note that the transition only occurs when the cursor hovers the element and not when the cursor leaves the element (unless the transition did not complete when the cursor left).
-This is because the transiiton has been specified on the `:hover` state of the element, and so the background color will transition when going *to* this state.
+This is because the transition has been specified on the `:hover` state of the element, and so the background color will transition when going *to* this state.

 To transition back again, we need to specify a transition on the non-hover state as well: